Frequently Asked Question's

-Students who want to apply for various financial benefits without having earned a high school diploma (or the equivalent) must take and pass the Ability-to-Benefit (ATB) test in order to be eligible for assistance.
+Students who want to apply for various financial benefits without having earned a high school diploma (or the equivalent) may be given the Ability-to-Benefit (ATB) test in order to be eligible for assistance.
 These tests are approved and regulated by the U.S. Department of Education.
-The ATB test is offered on a walk-in basis during regular office hours.
+The Department of Education has indicated that students who were

 The English assessment measures your basic academic proficiencies in the following areas:

 - Reading: measures your ability to locate specific information in text and to make logical inferences within the context of the information given.

 - Writing: measures your understanding of appropriate usage in grammar, punctuation, sentence structure, organization, and writing style.

 Within these two primary categories, the questions are also classified according to the skills being tested.
 Some questions deal with the logic of the sentence, others with whether or not the answer is a complete sentence, and still others with the relationship between coordination and subordination.

 Sentence Skills: There are 20 Sentence Skills questions of two types.